Report To Army Finds Blast From Some Weapons May Put Shooter's Brain At Risk

 The report says the military should make changes now, despite the uncertainty.

 One recommendation is much wider use of devices known as blast gauges, which measure the intensity of blast waves.
-The gauges are typically about the size of a wrist watch and service members attach them to their shoulders and helmet.
+The gauges are typically about the size of a wristwatch and service members attach them to their shoulders and helmet.

 "Every service member who is in a position where he or she might be exposed to blast waves should be wearing these devices," Scharre says.
 "And we need to be recording that data, putting it in their record and then putting it in a database for medical studies."